The Block-wise Circumcentered-Reflection Method

 \section{Numerical illustrations}

-The geometric nature of Bw-CRM can be used as a tool for solving some classical problems, \emph{e.g.}, the least squares problem, the minimum-norm least-squares (rank deficient) problems, the least-norm solutions of undetermined system and under-determined large-scale linear systems, which are particular instances of \eqref{BestProblem}.
-In this section, we illustrate the performance of Bw-CRM to solve two related problems: an application to computed tomography and the minimum-norm least square problem.
-We run all the numerical experiments on \texttt{Julia} language~\cite{Bezanson:2017g}.
+The geometric nature of Bw-CRM can be used as a tool for solving some classical problems, \emph{e.g.}, the least squares problem, the minimum-norm least-squares (rank deficient) problems, the least-norm solutions of undetermined system and under-determined large-scale linear systems, which are particular instances of problem \eqref{BestProblem}.
+In this section, we illustrate the performance of Bw-CRM to solve two related problems: an application in computed tomography and the minimum-norm least square problem.
+We run all the numerical experiments in \texttt{Julia} language~\cite{Bezanson:2017g}.